Why Virtual PT Is Uniquely Positioned to Maximize the Value of the BPCI Advanced Model for Joint Replacement Care Providers

 ‘A Direct Financial Reward for Physicians’

-Designed to provide a more direct line to value-based (as opposed to fee-based) care, the new initiatives from the CMS are designed to consolidate all payments associated with a single episode of care, including not just the replacement surgery but also any and all post-operative care, such as evaluations, x-rays, and physical therapy rehabilitation.
+Created to help provide a more direct line to value-based (as opposed to fee-based) care, the new initiatives from the CMS are designed to consolidate all payments associated with a single episode of care, including not just the replacement surgery but also any and all post-operative care, such as evaluations, x-rays, and physical therapy rehabilitation.

 The upshot?
 Instead of a fragmented series of radiology labs, home care facilities, outpatient PT centers, and any other services associated with joint replacement care, a single party now assumes risk for every stage of care — but also reaps every financial reward, as well.